IPSec Fault Tolerance

 Adding a second link to terminate IPsec sessions and enabling both connections for IPsec termination improves redundant architectures.
 However, access link redundancy requires designers to deploy either Multiple IKE identities or Single IKE identities.
 Multiple IKE identity design involves two different peer IP addresses, one peer for each physical access link.
 The IKE identity of the initiator is derived from the source IP of the initial IKE message, and this will remain the same.
 Single IKE identity involves one peer neighbor, potentially terminating on a logical loopback address.

 Design physical interface redundancy by terminating IPsec on logical interfaces instead of multiple physical interfaces.
-Useful when the router has multiple exit points and you do not want the other side to use multiple peers’ addresses.
-Single IPsec session terminating on loopback instead of multiple IPsec sessions terminating on physical interfaces.
+Useful when the router has multiple exit points, and you do not want the other side to use multiple peers’ addresses.
+A single IPsec session is terminating on loopback instead of multiple IPsec sessions terminating on physical interfaces.
 You still require the crypto map configured on two physical interfaces.
 Issue the command to terminate IPsec on the loopback: “crypto map VPN local-address lo0.”

-In the event of a single physical link failure, Phase 1 and 2 do not converge.
+Phase 1 and 2 do not converge in the event of a single physical link failure.
 Convergence is based on an underlying network routing protocol.
 No IKE convergence occurs if one of the physical interfaces goes down.

 Asymmetric Routing